 What’s your advice for someone who hasn’t found his or her way in the world yet?

-To learn more about Robyn, visit her website or follow her on Twitter and Facebook.
-If anything in this post resonated with you or moved you, share with us in the comments or reach out to Robyn and let her know.
+To learn more about Michael, visit his website or follow him on Facebook.
+If anything in this post resonated with you or moved you, share with us in the comments, or reach out to Michael and let him know.